Experienced Miami, Florida Cruise Ship Accident Lawyer

 Most cruise lines have a robust plan in place to release themselves from culpability for any injuries that happen on one of their ships.
 If you and your friends are planning on taking a cruise, or if you’ve suffered an injury that occurred on a recent cruise, you should take the time to understand your rights.
 Reaching out to a skilled cruise ship accident personal injury lawyer can help.

 The main thing to understand is that there is a certain amount of risk involved in a trip of any kind.
 It’s the job of cruise lines to mitigate those risks for customers as much as possible to ensure that everyone is kept safe.
 If this is not done and cruise ship employees ignore problems that eventually cause injury, you may have a case.
-If you or any of your friends and family are injured on cruise ship premises or an excursion ashore, you should contact the personal injury lawyers of Neufeld Law Firm right away.
+If you or any of your friends and family are injured on cruise ship premises or on an excursion ashore, you should contact the personal injury lawyers of Neufeld Law Firm right away.

 Cruise ships often include language in their release forms and the fine print of their tickets that limits the statute of limitations to just one year.
 They often also require that the cruise line be notified of any potential claim within six months!
 Any claim after that period likely won’t be accepted.
-This is an enormous part of the reason you need to act quickly if you or someone you know was injured in a cruise ship accident.
+This is an enormous part of the reason you need to act quickly if you or someone you know is injured in a cruise ship accident.

 More often than not, your family will be safe aboard a cruise ship.
 Despite loopholes available to them, it behooves cruise lines to do their best to make sure their passengers are safe and protected.
 They want to protect their reputation.
 However, here are some things you should be aware of when booking a cruise: